Troubleshooting editor performance and playback issues

 Choppy video playback in the editor or exported file

 Choppy playback could be caused by a low composition frame rate setting.
-To resolve, increase your composition's frame rate setting in the Aspect ratio and video settings menu.
+To resolve this, increase your composition's frame rate setting in the Aspect ratio and video settings menu.

 Error during playback